edzzn/khalilstemmler-blog/src/pages/articles/tutorials/getting-the-currently-playing-song-spotify.md

 ## Getting the initial Authorization Code

-Take this URL and substitute your Client ID and Redirect URI where I've placed `PASTE_HERE`, then paste the entire link into your browser.
+Take this URL and substitute your Client ID and Redirect URI, where I've placed `PASTE_HERE`, then paste the entire link into your browser.

 ```text
 https://accounts.spotify.com/authorize?client_id=PASTE_HERE&